 2. Jo Malone London Orange Peel Cologne

 It's rare you come across a perfume that smells as good as it looks.
-This new limited-edition collection from Jo Malone London champions the marmalade-like smells of the British summertime.
 I'm a big fan of citrus scents, so I was instantly drawn to this.
 Like fresh orange juice but with a warmth to it that gives off a sort of sun-cream scent, it's the most delicious citrus I have come across in some time.

 3. Valmont Palazzo Nobile Fizzy Mint